ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Designer specify working directory folder](./images/designer-specify-work-dir-spec.png)

-The specify the manager you want to work with, in our case, we will have two locations, the local test environment, and the manager of a remote instance.
+The specify the manager you want to work with, in our case, we will have two locations, the local test environment and the manager of a remote instance.
 First let's use the LTE.
 We enter the information for the local test environment, in our case https://localhost:2000.

 ![Designer specify working directory folder](./images/designer-new-connection.png)